QuantEcon/lecture-source-jl/rst_files/testing.rst

 .. figure:: /_static/figures/travis-progress.png
     :scale: 60%

+Note that you may need to wait a bit and/or refresh your browser

 This gives us an overview of all the builds running for that commit

 To inspect a build more closely (say, if it fails), we can click on it and expand the log options